353words/simulations/README.md

 37 }
 ```

 Listing 6 shows the simulation code.
-We pass the group size and number of iteration as parameters.
+We pass the group size and number of iterations as parameters.
 On line 29 we initialize the number of groups that had at least one duplicate birthday.
 On line 30 we run check `n` random groups and on line 31 we check if there was a duplicate birthday in the current group.
-If there is we update the `same` counter on line 32.
-Finally on line 36 we return the fraction of groups that had same birthday.
+If there is, we update the `same` counter on line 32.
+Finally on line 36 we return the fraction of groups that had the same birthday.

 **Listing 7: Running the simulation**